Thun: Climate

 Between 1981 and 2010 Thun had an average of 123.7 days of rain or snow per year and on average received 1024 mm of precipitation.
-The wettest month was August during which time Thun received an average of 138 mm of rain or snow.
-During this month there was precipitation for an average of 11.7 days.
+The wettest month was August, during which Thun received an average of 138 mm of rain or snow and there was precipitation for an average of 11.7 days.
 The month with the most days of precipitation was June, with an average of 12.9, but with only 132 mm of rain or snow.
-The driest month of the year was February with an average of 46 mm of precipitation over 8.3 days.
+The driest month was February with an average of 46 mm of precipitation over 8.3 days.

 Politics

 Coat of arms

 The blazon of the municipal coat of arms is Gules on a Bend Argent in chief a Mullet of Seven Or.